withastro/docs/src/pages/en/core-concepts/project-structure.md

 ### Example Project Tree

-A common project directory might look like this:
+A common Astro project directory might look like this:

 ```
 ├── src/